dvreed77/rapid-sketch_OLD/README.md

 5. [master] After it is merged, the following steps are done within the master branch:
    Run the command npm run release (which will bump versions based on commit types, add commit descriptions to CHANGELOG.md, and create git tags according to the current version).
-   Push changes and git tags to master branch using : git push --follow-tags origin master
+   Push changes and git tags to master branch using : git push --follow-tags origin main
 6. Relax and enjoy 🍕